Posable 18-inch Baker Doll & Storybook

 - Beautifully Illustrated Storybook: follow Coco's journey in her easy-to-read chapter book, Writing with Chocolate, to recreate her sweet adventure!

-- Includes: doll, sweater, skirt, headband, apron, a pair of undies, shoes, swirling tool, drizzle spoon, candy funnel, mixing bowl, chocolate scraper, 12 pieces of pretend chocolate, box, chocolate mold with insert, scented sticker sheet, storybook, and bookmark.
+- Includes: doll, sweater, skirt, headband, apron, a pair of undies, shoes, swirling tool, drizzle spoon, candy funnel, mixing bowl, chocolate scraper, 12 heart chocolates, box, chocolate mold with insert, scented sticker sheet, storybook, and bookmark.

 - Mix & Match: outfit has easy-open closures to quickly put on and remove; compatible with most 18-inch dolls and accessories.